AlexanderBurkhart/realtime-modular-object-detection/README.md

 - Imutils
 - Numpy

-## Train models with Town Centre Data Set (Only works for U-Net and Faster R-CNN)
+## Train Models with Town Centre Data Set (Only works for U-Net and Faster R-CNN)
 **Note: Make sure to use a computer with a powerful GPU(s) or Google Cloud/Amazon instance with a GPU(s) for best efficiency**
 - Download TownCenterXVID.avi from the [Town Centre data set](http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html#datasets) and rename the video to test.avi
 - Copy and paste the text from TownCentre-groundtruth.top from the data set website into a file called data.csv